tauri-apps/tauri/docs/api/cli.md

     Create all the icons you need for your Tauri app.

   Usage
-    $ tauri icon
+    $ tauri icon /path/to/icon.png

   Options
     --help, -h           Displays this message
     --log, -l            Logging [boolean]
-    --icon, -i           Source icon (png, 1240x1240 with transparency) --target, -t         Target folder (default: 'src-tauri/icons')
+    --target, -t         Target folder (default: 'src-tauri/icons')
-    --compression, -c    Compression type [pngquant|optipng|zopfli]
+    --compression, -c    Compression type [optipng|zopfli]
+    --ci                 Runs the script in CI mode
 ```

 This command will generate a set of icons, based on the source icon you've entered.
+Note that the source icon must be 1240x1240 with transparency.

 ## `version`